Arnaud6216/Brief-bdd/readme.md

 2. Rename it to `raw_data.csv` and place it in the project’s data/ folder.

-3. Open a terminal and run :
+3. Open a terminal, go to the project folder and run :
 `docker-compose up -d`

 **The container will :**